 The Victorian Government values and celebrates diversity.
-It affirms the right to equality, fairness and decency for lesbian, gay, bisexual, trans and gender diverse, and intersex (LGBTIQ) Victorians, and is committed to removing discrimination from Victorian laws, services and society.
+It affirms the right to equality, fairness and decency for lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) Victorians, and is committed to removing discrimination from Victorian laws, services and society.

-The LGBTIQ taskforce provides high level, strategic advice to the Minister for Equality and government departments on current and emerging LGBTIQ issues and on government policy, programs and services to address those issues.
-The taskforce will also work closely with Victoria's Commissioner for Gender and Sexuality to ensure that the government’s equality initiatives are underpinned by genuine community consultation.
+The LGBTIQ+ Taskforce provides high level, strategic advice to the Minister for Equality and government departments on current and emerging LGBTIQ+ issues and on government policy, programs and services to address those issues.
+The Taskforce will also work closely with Victoria's Commissioner for Gender and Sexuality and Victoria’s Commissioner for LGBTIQ+ Communities to ensure that the government’s equality initiatives are underpinned by genuine community consultation.

-Read more about the taskforce on the Department of Premier and Cabinet website
+Read more about the LGBTIQ+ taskforce on vic.gov.au

-The role of the Justice Working Group is to:
+The role of the LGBTIQ+ Justice Working Group is to:

 - provide subject matter advice to the taskforce and the relevant government departments on matters of government policy, programs and services